Cultural Heritage Program

 Research shows that one’s success in life is based, in part, on the degree to which that person knows and respects his history and culture.
 The Educators’ Guide to the Australia-based Early Years Learning Framework states, “Culture is the fundamental building block of identity, and the development of a strong cultural identity is essential to children’s healthy sense of who they are and where they belong.”

-The Baton Foundation understands the importance of culture and history, and designed the Cultural Heritage Program (CHP).
-CHP is a two-year program for Black boys ages 10-15.
+The Baton Foundation understands the importance of culture and history, and designed the Cultural Heritage Program (CHP) for Black boys ages 10-17.
 The program consists of three-hour, bi-weekly, Saturday morning seminars during the school year.
 Each year, CHP participants explore topics related to the following themes:

 - Emotional/Psychological Awareness & Exploration